Frequently Asked Questions

 Yes you can sign up just as any other prospective rider.
 But also veterans have an option of returning to do a segment ride with a Tour du Canada group.
 People who have completed a Tour du Canada ride can join for segments and must pre-register.
 TdC vets know the routine on the trip and can easily fit in.
 We will take up to two TdC vets for a segment.
 Vets need to have their membership current.
 If it has lapsed we ask that they renew for three years.
 Where there is a long gap between rides, a returning vet needs to redo the membership registration process. top

 When was the first Tour du Canada staged?

 Tour du Canada was first staged in 1988.
 That year, Bud Jorgensen, founder of Tour du Canada, organized the first annual ride.
 We have been cycling across Canada ever since.
 In 2017 we celebrate 29 years. top

 What ages are participants and how many people have completed the ride?

 Between 12 and 65 riders have completed the trip each year.
-As of 2012 that is well over 800 people.
+As of 2017 over 900 people will have completed the tour.
 Most people finish – Tour du Canada has a completion rate of over 98%.
 All participants sign on for the full trip.
 The age range over the years has been 14 to 73.top

 How many women and how many men participate in the tour?